hmcts/azure-access-packages/README.md

       - "DTS Admin Data Platform (sub:DTS-SHAREDSERVICES-PROD)"
       - ...
 ```
-Generally these are resource groops that have been created in Azure AD.
+Generally these are resource groups that have been created in Azure AD.

 ### Roles and administrators
 We have only one role administrator which is the `DTS Platform Operations` that would be used by resources